Jhdezj/MC-project3/README.md

   It has the pictures and text featuring related articles.

   ###### &nbsp; The footer
-  It contains the links to other sections and articles, media links and the copyright notice.
+  It contains the links to other sections and articles, media links, and the copyright notice.

+  ###### &nbsp; The sticky footer
+  It contains a link to important announcements.

 ## Built With